Document Recording Requirements

 Documents that are not in compliance with the above requirements will be rejected

-Documentary Transfer Tax is due on all taxable conveyances in excess of $100 at a rate of $1.10 per $1,000.00 or fractional portion of real property value conveyed (excluding any liens or encumbrances already of record) per Revenue and Taxation Code 11911.
-In Fresno County, the only transfer tax imposed is the $1.10 per $1,000.00 on conveyances.
-Anything charged by incorporated cities is contained within the $1.10 rate.
+Documentary Transfer Tax is due on all taxable conveyances in excess of $100 at a rate of $0.55 per $500.00 or fraction thereof of the value of real property conveyed (excluding any liens or encumbrances already of record) per Revenue and Taxation Code 11911.
+In Fresno County, the only transfer tax imposed is the $0.55 per $500.00 on conveyances.
+All transfer taxes charged by incorporated cities are contained within the $0.55 rate.
 There are no State transfer fees or taxes imposed on mortgages.
+There are no monument fees in Fresno County.

 The transfer tax is collected at the time of recording on each deed or instrument that conveys an interest in real property.
 A Documentary Transfer Tax Declaration must be completed and signed for all deeds and instruments that convey an interest in real property.
 If no Documentary Transfer Tax is due, it must be indicated in the statement by entering "0" on the tax line and the declaration must be signed.
 The reason why no tax is due needs to be explained on the document or on a separate statement (R & T 11932).